staticjinja/staticjinja/CONTRIBUTING.md

   with it.
 - Update all documentation that would be affected by your contribution.
-- Make sure your code passes all the checks that `tox` runs.
+- Make sure your code passes all `tox` and Travis checks.
-- Ideally, make sure your commit messages are in the proper format.
+- Ideally, make sure your commit messages are in the proper format:

 ```